 Want to bring a Jamaican to their knees.
 Just mention the word croaking lizards.
-The lizard, which of the gecko family is one of most feared things in Jamaica and clear a room quicker than a 3-alarm fire.
+The lizard, which of the gecko family is one of the most feared things in Jamaica and clear a room quicker than a 3-alarm fire.
+Do you remember all the things you used to hear about croaking lizards in Jamaica?

 “Aaakk, Aaaakk, aaak”